MaastrichtU-IDS/UM_KEN3140_SemanticWeb/README.md

 # IDS Semantic Web course

-Repository with resources and materials for the Semantic Web course given by the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.
+This repository contains resources and materials for the Semantic Web course given by the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.

 > We recommend you to [fork the repository](https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb/fork) if you want to make changes.

-## Start JupyterLab
+## Run the notebooks

-We will need to run Java using a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) with Java kernel (see [IJava documentation](https://github.com/SpencerPark/IJava)), the easiest is to run a [Docker](https://docs.docker.com/get-docker) container with JupyterLab already prepared.
+We will need to run Java code in jupyter notebooks with Java kernel (see [IJava documentation](https://github.com/SpencerPark/IJava)), the easiest is to run a [Docker](https://docs.docker.com/get-docker) container with JupyterLab and all requirements to run those notebooks already installed.

+Once JupyterLab has been started browse to the different folders, and run the notebooks.

-> Jupyter notebooks are usually used with Python or R applications, but they can be used with any programming language as long as a kernel as been implemented for this language.
+> Note: Jupyter notebooks are usually used with Python or R applications, but they can be used with any programming language as long as a kernel as been implemented for this language.

+### Run on the DSRI

+If you are working or studying at Maastricht University you can have access to the Data Science Research Infrastructure (DSRI).
+If you don't already have access to the DSRI you can [visit this page](https://maastrichtu-ids.github.io/dsri-documentation/docs/access-dsri).

+You can easily start this repository in JupyterLab on the DSRI using the JupyterLab template in the Catalog.
+When you are requested to enter the parameters of your JupyterLab instance you can provide the URL of this repository (https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb) to be automatically cloned in JupyterLab.
+See more [documentation to start JupyterLab on the DSRI](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter).

-### Run with Docker
+### Run locally with Docker

-[Use Docker](https://docs.docker.com/get-docker/) to run JupyterLab with Java in a container.
+[Install Docker](https://docs.docker.com/get-docker/) to run JupyterLab with Java in a container.
+We use the Docker image defined at https://github.com/MaastrichtU-IDS/jupyterlab

-Clone this directory:
+To run the notebooks in this repository locally, first clone the directory:

 ```bash
 git clone https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb.git